merl1n0/infn-oar-bulk-actions/README.md

-# INFN OAR Bulk Deposit
+# INFN OAR Bulk Deposit & Publish

 This command line tool allows to deposit a set of records to the INFN Open Access Repository (or any Zenodo based one) from a list of metadata stored in YAML file.
 (to be continued)